Articles in the conveyancing Category

 The License of First Occupation is a certificate issued by the town hall that confirms that a newly-built property fully complies with …

-conveyancing, CONVEYANCING, developer, Headline, NON RESIDENT, Property law, undeveloped land, URBAN LAW, urban plan »
+conveyancing, developer, Headline, NON RESIDENT, Property law, property law, undeveloped land, URBAN LAW, urban plan »

 Due to the urban complexity that most of the municipalities of La Axarquía are immersed because of the Spanish local elections held in May, the changes in the local governments could mean changes in the way of managing each municipality and in the solutions that such local governments could propose in view of the complex urban development in this area.

 We have to take into account that, nowadays, most of the municipalities are working in the production and approval of their new General Plans for Urban Zoning (PGOU) to adapt them …

 conveyancing, euribor, Headline, interest, judgment, mortgages, Property law »

 On the 30 September 2010, Court no. 2 of Seville gave judgment declaring the “floor clause” introduced by the respondent entities Spanish bank BBVA, Saving Banks Cajamar and Caja de Ahorros de Galicia in the mortgage loan deeds formalised with them abusive and therefore null and void, for considering that the minimum threshold interest rates set by them are abusive and detrimental for the consumer.